University of Queensland Mayne Medical School: Description

 The library on the first floor has been altered and is now a meeting room with adjacent offices and catering area.
 This area opens onto the southern balcony, which affords sweeping views across Victoria Park, Victoria Park Golf Course, Queensland University of Technology Kelvin Grove Campus and over towards Gregory Terrace and beyond to Mt Coot-tha.
 Shelving and display cupboards from the ground floor have been relocated to the former library.
 The doors to the balcony have a shallow external awning supported by decorative consoles and are flanked by bronze torch globe lamps.
 The balcony is defined by the giant order columns separated by decorative wrought iron balustrading.
 Both sets of doors to the former library have decorative leadlight glazing panels and fanlights.

 The first floor laboratory remains in use as a teaching laboratory and retains original display and storage cupboards.
 The benches have been altered and the internal space diminished by the insertion of a false ceiling and servicing.

 The original double wall containing service ducts and wiring with sliding access door to the top remains to each floor.

-The grassed and tree planted slopes to each side of the main driveway from Herston Road enhance the impressive elevated siting of the School and establish a dramatic forestage for viewing the School from Herston Road, Bramston Terrace and beyond while providing a shady retreat for hospital visitors, students and School and Hospital personnel.
+The main driveway from Herston Road is flanked by grassed and tree planted slopes to each side, which provide shade for hospital visitors, students, and School and Hospital personnel.
 A fence of solid shaped concrete piers with decorative wrought iron balustrading runs along the boundary to Weightman Street with sets of decorative wrought iron gates to the pedestrian entrance on the upper terrace and the garage entrance at the lower end.
 The grounds to the rear of the building are formed into two lawn terraces separated by a substantial retaining wall with a flight of concrete stairs.
 There are clipped lawns and round garden beds planted with roses to the upper terrace and a number of shade trees to each terrace.
 Planted edge gardens flank the path from Weightman Street to the rear entrance.
 A laneway at basement level provides access to the ground floor motor room.